- What is Guns of Icarus Online?

 Will there be a subscription fee?

-The game is a one-time retail purchase, with additional downloadable content.
-There will never be a subscription fee for Guns of Icarus Online.
+The games are a one-time retail purchase, with additional optional downloadable content.
+There will never be a subscription fee for Guns of Icarus Online or Guns of Icarus Alliance.

 You’re selling premium items in the game.
 Is Guns of Icarus Online “pay-to-win?”